Yes, tis the rush before Christmas and America's Anchorman is away.

 They had, I've never seen, I mean, admittedly, I don't think there's a big demand for it.

-If you go to Disney, uh, I don't think they have giant cockroaches walking around.
+If you go to Disney, I don't think they have giant cockroaches walking around.

 But they have this fantastic giant cockroach outside the Algonquin.

-Now, if you know, outside, where we're at uh where where we are on Sixth Avenue, Mr. Snerdley, you can and you leave this building, you're you're basically mugged by Elmo and uh who who's the uh who's the and Elmo and Mickey and Minnie and the fellow Woody uh and uh what's he called?
+Now, if you know, outside, where we are on 6th Avenue, Mr. Snurdley, and you leave this building, you're basically mugged by Elmo and Elmo and Mickey and Minnie and the fellow Woody and what's he called, Buzz Lightyear, and all these guys basically up in big cuddly suits.

 It's why I can't stand that.

-It's like even it's like these are it's like at least at least non-animated stars.
+It's like even, it's like these are, it's like at least non-animated stars.

-Like if you bump into Alec Baldwin, he doesn't say, oh great, give me ten bucks.
+Like if you bump into Alec Baldwin, he doesn't say, oh, great, give me 10 bucks.

-You bug you bump into Elmo and Buzz Lightyear, they're just trying to hit you up for money on Sixth Avenue.
+They're just trying to hit you up for money on 6th Avenue.

 Elmo's got all the money he's in.

-He's funded by PBS, he's funded by your tax dollars, he's funded by all the stupid pledge weeks.
+He's funded by all the stupid pledge weeks.

 Elmo has got a beach house in Malibu.